icgc-dcc/jtracker/README.md

 ### Update JT configuration with the new user account

-Edit the configuration file at `.jtconfig` to include the new account.
+Edit the configuration file at `.jtconfig` (under your home directory) to include the new account.
 The line should look like below.
 ```
 jt_account: your_account_name
 ```